mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/vsphere/create-capi-vm-image/index.md

 ---
 layout: layout.pug
-navigationTitle: Create a CAPI VM Image
+navigationTitle: Create a vSphere VM Template
-title: Create a CAPI VM Image
+title: Create a vSphere VM Template
 menuWeight: 40
-excerpt: Create a CAPI VM image using the DKP image builder
+excerpt: Create a vSphere VM template using the base OS image and the DKP image builder
 enterprise: false
 ---